 - Cost: $1195 for a 10-day trip in 2018.
 Prices may vary depending on the length of the trip.
-Trip costs include meals, lodging, in-country transportation, translation, health insurance, recreation, and the materials for the project you work on.
+Trip costs include meals, lodging, in-country transportation, translation, recreation, and the materials for the project you work on.
 (Roundtrip airfare is not included)

 - Each participant is responsible for his/her own personal items, round trip airline ticket, airport taxes, and entry fee ($10, paid when you arrive at Managua International Airport).

 - Travel insurance included.
 In the case of an accident or illness, you will receive prompt medical attention.

 - Purified water is available at all times.

 - Participants under 18 must be accompanied by a parent or guardian.

 Most El Porvenir worksites are small villages without electricity or running water.
 While you are working in the village during the day, you will use a latrine and eat simple food that is prepared for the group's lunch.
 At night, you will stay in a modest hotel in a town near the worksite village and can expect running water, indoor plumbing, electricity, a bed, and a fan in your room.